KAT-Advanced-Medical/KAM/docs/environmental/Chemical/05_detection_identification_items.md

 | Mustard | **Blister Agent** | Red |
 | CS, Chlorine, Phosgene, clean air | **No mark = Clean** | — |

+{% hint style="warning" %}
-> M8 paper genuinely cannot detect choking agents — a NEGATIVE result does **not** mean the air is safe, only that there's no nerve or blister agent present.
+M8 paper genuinely cannot detect choking agents — a NEGATIVE result does **not** mean the air is safe, only that there's no nerve or blister agent present.
 For chlorine and phosgene, trust your nose and the JCAD detector instead.
+{% endhint %}

 The paper reads your most recent cloud exposure, remembered for **30 seconds** after you leave.
 Test promptly.